 NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

-How can NPS analysis help you improve customer experience and ultimately achieve customer success?
+How can NPS analysis help you achieve customer success?

 The Net Promoter Score (NPS) is a measure of user sentiment and loyalty.
 It tells you how likely users are to recommend your product to others.
-By analyzing NPS data, you will be able to determine how engaging and profitable your product is.
+Thus, analyzing the NPS data would help you understand how engaging and profitable your product is.

 What is an NPS analysis?